aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 Search the code base for `django.VERSION` and `DJANGO_VERSION`.
 Remove any code for versions of Django that are no longer supported in future releases.
 Look in `setup.py` to check which versions of Django are currently supported.

-#### Remove old `versionadded` notes in the docs
+#### Remove old `versionadded` / `versionchanged` notes in the docs

-`versionadded` notes for old versions of Wagtail should be removed from the docs. `versionadded` tags are kept for two releases.
-If Wagtail 3.5 had just been released, `versionadded` notes from version `3.4` should be dropped.
-This will leave `versionadded` notes for only version 3.5 in the docs, with notes added for 3.6 being added for the next release.
+`versionadded` and `versionchanged` notes for old versions of Wagtail should be removed from the docs.
+These notes are kept for two releases.
+If Wagtail 3.5 had just been released, `versionadded` and `versionchanged` notes from version `3.4` should be dropped.
+This will leave notes for only version 3.5 in the docs, with notes added for 3.6 being added for the next release.